Education Administrators have a lot to consider when strategizing and planning for the school year.

 These blocks contain direct instruction, games, hands-on activities, mini-lessons, workshops, etc!

-The number of ideas for activities are endless, but it’s important that these activities actually teach the lesson that is in the curriculum.
+The number of ideas for activities are endless, but it’s important that these learning activities teach the skills and outcomes identified in the curriculum or standards.

 This is the challenging part where additional support can be useful for educators.

-Sprig Learning early literacy and numeracy programs contain hundreds of learning activities that map to specific curricular outcomes.
-These include individual,group and whole class activities.
+Sprig Learning’s early literacy and numeracy programs contain hundreds of learning activities that map to specific curricular outcomes.
+These include individual, group and whole class activities.

 Literacy blocks are the most common and usually take the largest chunk of time out of all the learning blocks.
 It is recommended that the 5 fundamental early literacy components are covered.